TheLucasSchwarz/portfolio/README.md

 |06| [Economic causes of populist voting behavior](#06---economic-causes-of-populist-voting-behavior-2022-and-2023) | 2022 and 2023 | finished | no |

 > [!IMPORTANT]
 > Be aware that this portfolio is still in progress.
 If there is something missing or you have any questions, feel free to contact me.
-I am happy to provide more information or insights into my projects.
+I am happy to provide more information or insights.

 Feel free to delve into the code, explore the methodologies employed, and engage with the insights generated.
 I invite you to embark on this journey through the captivating world of data projects in Political Science, where each dataset harbors the potential to discover ne knowledge and insights.